clayly/elite-engineers_advent-of-ai_2025_02/day8/README.md

 The application will start and prompt you for input.
 Type your messages and press Enter to send them to the AI.
 Type 'exit' or 'quit' to end the conversation.

+For each response, the application will display token usage information:
+- Prompt tokens: Number of tokens in the input (including conversation history)
+- Completion tokens: Number of tokens in the AI's response
+- Total tokens: Sum of prompt and completion tokens

 ## Project Structure

 ```